 This policy seeks to ensure that any person suspecting malpractice knows how to raise concerns and what procedures are in place to deal with the concern.
 It is recognised that most cases will have to proceed on a confidential basis.

 2. Legal framework

 This policy has due regard to statutory legislation including, but not limited to:

-- The Public Interest Disclosure Act 1998 (PIDA) - The Public Concern at Work Guidelines 1997
+• The Public Interest Disclosure Act 1998 (PIDA)

 3. Introduction